microsoft/qsharp/katas/content/single_qubit_measurements/index.md

-# Measurements for single-qubit systems
+# Measurements In Single-Qubit Systems

 @[section]({
     "id": "single_qubit_measurements_overview",
     "title": "Overview"
 })

-This tutorial introduces you to measurements done on single-qubit systems.
+This Kata introduces you to measurements done on single-qubit systems.

 The concept of a measurement is a central part of quantum mechanics, as well as quantum algorithms.
 Single-qubit measurements, as their name implies, are measurements on single qubits.
 The outcomes of a measurement in quantum mechanics are probabilistic, and in general, change the state of the qubit according to the outcome of the measurement.

-We recommend to go through the [tutorial that introduces single-qubit gates](single_qubit_gates) before starting this one.
+We recommend to go through the "Single-Qubit Gates" Kata before starting this one.

-**This tutorial covers the following topics:**
+**This Kata covers the following topics:**

 - Computational basis measurements
 - Pauli basis measurements
 - Measurements in arbitrary orthogonal bases
 - Representing measurements as projector operators

-**What you should know to start working on this tutorial:**
+**What you should know to start working on this Kata:**

 - Basic linear algebra
 - The concept of a qubit